nexusformat/definitions/manual/source/installation.rst

 ============

 This section describes how to install the NeXus API and details the requirements.
-The NeXus API is distributed under the terms of the GNU Lesser Public License.
+The NeXus API is distributed under the terms of the :ref:`LGPL`.

 The source code and binary versions for some popular platforms can be found on http://download.nexusformat.org/kits/.
 Up to date instructions can be found on